petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/configuring-automatic-publishing-of-displayed-content.md

 # Configuring Automatic Publishing of Displayed Content

-> Available: Liferay DXP/Portal 7.4+
+{bdg-secondary}`Available 7.4+`

-By default, Site publish processes automatically publish content displayed using the following widgets: Dynamic Data Lists Display, Form, Web Content Display, and Wiki Display.
-This happens regardless of the publish process's configuration to ensure your displayed content in Live stays up to date.
+By default, only content explicitly included in a publishing process is published to Live.
+If desired, you can configure your instance to always publish content displayed using the following widgets: Dynamic Data Lists Display, Form, Web Content Display, and Wiki Display.
+This can help ensure displayed content is always up to date in Live.

-However, always republishing displayed content to Live can be unnecessary and slow down publishing.
-If desired, you can disable this default behavior in System Settings to improve publishing speeds.
-When disabled, only content included in the publishing process's configuration is published.

 Follow these steps to configure this Staging behavior: